awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2_deploy_dashboards.md

       1. **CURBucketPath** needs to be the s3 path to the folder in your CUR bucket where account IDs are.
 For example `s3://cid-1234567890123-shared/cur/`
       2. **CURisAggregated** = `yes`
    2. If you did *not* use the CFN automated CUR setup process in the prior lab step and have just one CUR you setup manually then;
       1. **CURBucketPath** needs to be the s3 path to the folder in your CUR bucket where the year folders are.
-For example `s3://cid-accountid-shared/prefix/name/name/` (double check this path, you must see year=xxxx partitions in there)
+For example `s3://cid-1234567890123-shared/prefix/name/name/` (double check this path, you must see /year=xxxx partitions in there)
-      2. 2. **CURisAggregated** = `no`
+      2. **CURisAggregated** = `no`

 2. Select the Dashboards you want to install.
 We recommend deploying all three.

 3. Select **Next** at the bottom of **Specify stack details** and then select **Next** again on the **Configure stack options** page